nette/utils/readme.md

 ![](http://files.nette.org/git/doc-2.1/debugger-circle.png)

 Class `Nette\Object` made `Circle` more strict and threw an exception when you tried to access an undeclared property.
-And `Nette\Diagnostics\Debugger` displayed error message about it.
+And `Tracy\Debugger` displayed error message about it.
 Line of code with fatal typo is now highlighted and error message has meaningful description: *Cannot write to an undeclared property Circle::$raduis*.
 Programmer can now fix the mistake he might have otherwise missed and which could be a real pain to find later.

 One of many remarkable abilities of `Nette\Object` is throwing exceptions when accessing undeclared members.